RVCC-IDMX/gitignore-template/README.md

 #

-The .gitignore file has been modified so that the dist folder is pushed.
+**NOTE:** The .gitignore file has been modified so that the dist folder is pushed.